- Lesson

 - Biodiversity

-Schools Tree Day occurs each year at the end of July, however these lessons offer so much more and can be used in the classroom any time of the year.
+Schools Tree Day occurs each year near the end of July, however these lessons offer so much more and can be used in the classroom any time of the year.

-Our units of work focusing on mindfulness and wellbeing are best when used regularly throughout the year and help to develop skills in focus, resilience, emotional intelligence and regulation of the body and emotions.
+Our units on mindfulness and wellbeing are best used often throughout the year.
+They help to develop skills in focus, resilience, emotional intelligence, and control of body and emotions.

 Each year thousands of schools across Australia take part in National Schools Tree Day by getting their hands dirty and planting a few.
 But why are trees so important for the environment anyway?
 Check out this video to see how other schools have been participating each year.
 For more information and research from the National Tree Day team, head over to the National Tree Day site.